clonedbanan/HalfLife2-patcher/README.md

 It is adapted from https://github.com/nonoche2/Portal-patcher, which does the same thing for the original Portal

+The same author has their own HL2 patcher here: [Half Life 2](https://github.com/nonoche2/HL2-patcher/tree/main)

+The biggest difference in mine is that I added mod support but its still very finicky

 ## How to use:

 - to the right of this window, click "releases", expand "assets" if necessary and click on "halflife2.Patcher.zip" to download it